arnibal/arnibal.github.io/about.md

 permalink: /about/
 ---

 All that extra sugar must have been clouding my brain.
-Now that I've cut soda from my diet and try to avoid sugary treats, words fill up the void in my head.
-I have to pour them out or my head might burst from the word pressure.
+Now that I've cut soda from my diet and try to avoid sugar in general, words keep flooding my head.
+This is where I pour em out.
+To keep.
+My brain.
+From.
+Exploding.